 First, we must tackle how insurance companies define what constitutes a disability in relation to this rider.

-Other providers may request a time period that must elapse before it will pay out, such as six months before taking advantage of income or waived premiums.
+Other providers may require a time period that must elapse, such as six months, before they will pay out or waive premiums.

-The risk of a disability is higher than one may expect, though.
-Therefore, it pays to understand the insurer’s precise definition when determining if the disability income rider is right for you.
+The risk of a disability is higher than one may expect, therefore it pays to understand the insurer’s precise definition when determining if the disability income rider is right for you.

-Your life insurance policy will indicate if the disability is covered for just an accident (possibly work-related) or as the result of an illness.
+Your life insurance policy will indicate if a disability is covered for just an accident (possibly work-related) or also as the result of an illness.

 Regardless, most insurance companies stipulate an initial waiting period before they will begin paying the benefit.

-It’s essential individuals maintain enough savings and a disposable income to cover the lost income.
+In that case, it’s essential individuals maintain enough savings or disposable income to cover the lost earnings.